marstamm/connector-openAPI-data-provider/README.md

 ## Usage

-Download latest release and include it as a camunda modeler plugin.
+Download `openapi-variable-provider-plugin.zip` from the [latest release](https://github.com/marstamm/connector-openAPI-data-provider/releases) and include it as a [camunda modeler plugin](https://docs.camunda.io/docs/components/modeler/desktop-modeler/plugins/#plugging-into-camunda-modeler).

 ## Build and Run